-The current Board includes people with experience in strategy, governance, management, finances, education, digital, fundraising and marketing, as well as professionals from the craft sector.
+The current Board includes people with experience in strategy, governance, management, finances, education, fundraising and marketing, as well as professionals from the craft sector.
 We are committed, knowledgeable - and friendly!
 We also know we want to grow and change.

-There are currently three Board places available, as members have completed their terms of office, with a further two places by the end of 2022.
+There are currently two Board places available, as members have relocated or completed their terms of office.
 We are keen to welcome people who can bring fresh perspectives, are passionate about craft, creativity or design, and can help us deliver our ambitions.